henany1/WebApp-MBTA/instructions.md

 ### 6. Going Further (Optional)

 - **Want to keep track of some data in your web app?** Instead of using a `.txt` file or a `pickle` file, it's common practice in nearly any web app to use a **database**.
-A few especially well-known database choices are `MySQL`, `SQLite` (my go-to choice for a quick demo), or `PostgreSQL`, which all use SQL(Structured Query Language) to manipulate all stored data, as do many other common relational databases.
+A few especially well-known database choices are `MySQL`, `SQLite` (my go-to choice for a quick project/demo), or `PostgreSQL`, which all use SQL(Structured Query Language) to manipulate all stored data, as do many other common relational databases.
 Alternatively, you may use `MongoDb`, which stores data in an unstructured format similar to JSON.
 MongoDb is stupidly easy to set up and use, but I'd stop and think first before jumping right in.
 It may be the easy choice, but representing your data intelligently in a relational table can be much more effective and less of a headache later on.

 - **But HTML is so ugly!** HTML alone may not look visually appealing, which is why we use CSS (Cascading Style Sheets) to add some extra flair and style to our HTML.
 You can change pretty much anything about HTML - colors, shapes, sizes, placement, etc. - with CSS rules.
 It's also pretty simple to write.
 Check out resources such as [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps) and/or [W3Schools](https://www.w3schools.com/css/css_intro.asp) to learn more about CSS.